alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 - **data_loader.py**: Manages data loading, preprocessing, and splitting into training/testing sets.
 - **model.py**: Defines the CNN architecture, including layers optimized for network traffic data.
 - **main.py**: Executes training and evaluation processes based on specified configuration.

+# Access to Presentation 🎥

+Via this [link](https://youtu.be/hPV5H9kTbYM?si=fWtb_eaIiLQ3uGEy), you can access the presentations related to this paper.

 ## Citation